-The Company is in the development stage, and, to date, has been principally engaged in research and development activities.
-The Company has not generated a significant amount of operating revenue.
+BioTime is in the development stage, and, to date, has been principally engaged in research and development activities.
+None of the Company's products are on the market yet, and the Company has not generated a significant amount of operating revenue.
 As a result of the developmental nature of its business, the Company can be expected to sustain additional operating losses.
 There can be no assurance that the Company will generate sufficient revenues from the sale or licensing of its products and technologies to be profitable.

-Uncertainty as to Human Application of Products
+Uncertainty as to the Successful Development of Medical Products